 Title: Role of a Protein Kinase in Retinal Ganglion Cell Degeneration in Glaucoma

 Non-Technical Title: A Novel Target in Promoting Retinal Ganglion Cell Survival in Glaucomain Glaucoma

-Acknowledgements: Recipient of the Dr. Douglas H. Johnson award for glaucoma research
+Acknowledgements: Dr. Yang (the original PI) was the recipient of the Dr. Douglas H. Johnson award for glaucoma research

 Duration: July 1, 2012 - June 30, 2014